pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 <a href="#heading--maas-events-query"><h2 id="heading--mass-events-query">MAAS CLI events query command</h2></a>

-To simplify the review of significant events, MAAS provides a CLI tool, `events query`, which can help you filter and summarise events.
+In fact, probably the best way to review events is via the CLI subcommand, `events query`.
+This subcommand can help you filter and summarise events.
 Let's take a look at how this tool works.

+<a href="#heading--Basic-queries"><h3 id="heading--Basic-queries">Basic queries</h3></a>

 MAAS events can be queried with the simple CLI command: